lucasvegi/Elixir-Code-Smells/README.md

   end
   ```

-  This spreading of responsibility can generate duplicated code and make code maintenanc emore difficult.
+  This spreading of responsibility can generate duplicated code and make code maintenance more difficult.
 Also, due to the lack of control over the format of the shared data, complex composed data can be shared.
 This freedom to use any format of data is dangerous and can induce developers to introduce bugs.

   ```elixir
   # start an agent with initial state of an empty list